 Achievement, test scores, grades and teacher recommendations determine eligibility for Honors Level Courses.
-These courses are available in English 1, English 2, English 3, English 4, Geometry, Algebra 2, Trig/PreCalculus, Biology, Chemistry, Physics, World Studies, Modern World Studies, US History, Government, Spanish 2, Spanish 3, Spanish 4, Spanish 5, Italian 3, and Italian 4.
+These courses are available in English 1, English 2, English 3, English 4, Geometry, Algebra 2, Trig/PreCalculus, Biology, Chemistry, Physics, World Studies, Modern World Studies, US History, Government, Spanish 2, Spanish 3, Spanish 4, Italian 3, and Italian 4.

 AP courses are college level courses taught according to the recognized Advanced Placement program curriculum.
 All students taking AP courses are required to take the AP exam.
 There is an additional fee for this test.